aletheia7/sd/README.md

 Each method also contains a *_m_f (map & format variation) method that supports [fmt.Printf](http://godoc.org/fmt#Printf) style arguments.

-Each method also contains a *_a (array variation) method that allows sending your own fields as an array of SOMEFILE=value strings.
-An *_a_f variation supports fmt.Printf style arguments.

-Each of the methods will add journal fields GO_FILE, GO_LINE, and GO_FUNC fieldsi to the journal to indicate where the methods were called.
+Each of the methods will add journal fields GO_FILE, and GO_FUNC fields to the journal to indicate where the methods were called.
 The *_m_f methods can take nil map in order to only use the format functionality.

 #### Helpful Hints
 + You may need to increase RateLimitInterval and/or RateLimitBurst settings in journald.conf when sending large amounts of data to the journal.
 Data will not appear in the log when settings are too low.

 * journalctl will truncate output by default. journalctl uses `less` as it's pager and sets it's own defaults via SYSTEMD_LESS.
 To restore the output, set the SYSTEMD_LESS environment variable; i.e. `export SYSTEMD_LESS=FRXMK`.
 See `man journalctl`.

 #### Example